gbdev/pandocs/src/OAM_DMA_Transfer.md

     ret
 ```

-If starting a mid-screen transfer, wait for Mode 0 first
+If starting a mid-frame transfer, wait for Mode 0 first
 so that the transfer cleanly overlaps Mode 2 on the next two lines,
 making objects invisible on those lines.